quasarbright/quasarbright.github.io/README.md

 # [quasarbright.github.io](https://quasarbright.github.io/)
-This repository contains hobby projects as well as my personal website
+This repository contains some old hobby projects as well as my personal website